Dimension of the moduli space of a curve in the complex plane: Theorem Theorem .

 where $D=\sum D_{i}$ and the $n_{i}$'s are some integers depending on $\mathcal{F}.$ This sheaf can be extended analytically on $\mathcal{M}.$ The Mayer-Vietoris sequence applied to the covering $\left\{ \mathcal{M}^{*},\mathcal{U}\right\} $ of $\mathcal{M}$ where $\mathcal{U}$ is an union of some small open balls around each singularity is written

 The Hartogs's extension result ensures that $\Delta$ is onto.
-Moreover, since $\mathcal{U}$ can be supposed to be Stein and $\Omega$ is coherent, we deduce that in the diagram (\ref{diagram}) the map $\gamma$ is injective. \begin{lem} We have
+Moreover, since $\mathcal{U}$ can be supposed to be Stein and $\Omega$ is coherent, we deduce that in the diagram (\ref{diagram}) the map $\gamma$ is injective. \begin{prop} We have